SqrTT/SDirective/README.md

 SDirective
 ==========

-Directives is class binded to DOM node.
-On page loads directives manager search for all directives on the page and build tree form that directives.
-After tree is ready in each directive instance methods initDir and events will be called.
-Also there is possible to load only required scripts for page dynamicly using RequireJS.
-Each instance will have propertys with name $el and options. $el is element where directive is found (wrapped in jQuery object) and options is object with propertys, useful for configuration of directive.
-Property options is filfiled by directive manager form defferent places (ex. data attributes, JSON in data attribute, JSON in node, object in global name space).
+Directive is class binded to DOM node.
+When page is loading directives, manager searching for all directives on the page and build tree form.
+After tree is ready, instance methods *initDir* and *events* will be called in each directive.
+Also there is possibility to load only required scripts for page dynamicly using RequireJS.
+Each instance will have propertys with name **$el** and **options**. **$el** is element where directive is found (wrapped in jQuery object), and **options** is object with propertys, useful for configuration of directive.
+Property options is fulfiled by directive manager from different places (ex. data attributes, JSON in data attribute, JSON in node, object in global namespace).

 Example of directve:
 ```javascript